 Find network interfaces with ifconfig command in Linux

-The best Linux command to find network interfaces is to use ifconfig command.
+We can find network interfaces in Linux using ifconfig command.
 Open the terminal and type “ifconfig -a”.
 This will return a list of all available network interfaces on Linux system.

 If you do not specify an interface name, the ifconfig command will display information for all of the network interfaces on the system.